nicolaDeCristofaro/Serverless_Project/README.md

 # Serverless Computing for IoT Project: Hotel Service Management

+## "Serverless"
+Meaning of Serverless

-# Problem Description
+## Problem Description
-Serverless Computing for IoT PROJECT
+General goal of the project

+## 1-Project Requisites
+Details and requisites about the goal of the project

+# 2-Use Case
+Use case of the project

-# Solution Description
+# 3-Solution Description
+Description in words of the solution with the different components in the scenario.

-# Architecture and technologies used
+# 4-Architecture and technologies used
+Architecture description, giving a brief of all technologies used and their benefits.

-# Solution in details
+# 5-Code in details
+Comment the main function that validate the requested with some snippts of code.
+(Underline the trigger reaction)

-# How to execute: complete usage path
+# 6-How to execute: complete usage path

-# Possible use of data collected for analytics
+Installing and compiling code to run the project

+# 7-Analytics
+An example of Data analytics with a function that retrieve all request of a braceletId from DB with result "access not allowed" and get some insight for example: if the user has bronze role but he tries lots of time to access services maybe he wants to access but he doesn't know how or the prices to access so it is possible to give some custom ads or an email with extra information.

+Name other possible analytics examples.

-# Serverless benefits in this architecture
+# 8-Conclusions: serverless benefits in this architecture
+Brief of Serverless in general.